-Due to the Digital Transformation programs that companies embark on we see that integrations are becoming an increasingly important part of IT budgets.
-According to Gartner, 50% of all IT budgets in 2020 will be spent on the right way to integrate systems and processes.
+Before I explain the Canonical Data Model, I will give you a short introduction that might help you understand why organizations are in need of this solution.
+Due to the digital transformation programs that companies embark on we see that integrations are becoming an increasingly important part of IT budgets.
+According to Gartner, 50% of all IT budgets in 2020 will be spent on integrating systems and processes.
 The trend of using best of breed solutions through the emergence of low code application development means that it’s becoming easier to solve specific processes within an organization through the development of single applications.

 This development results in an increasingly fragmented IT landscape, which ultimately leads to severe integration issues: what information has to be available where and when?
 Which data is leading?
 Do the applications speak the same “development language”?